Common Ventilation Issues To Spot On Your Next Showing In Albany NY

 What if soffit vent and ridge vents are present and there is mold in the attic?

 Soffit vents may become clogged with insulation and therefore become useless.
 Insulation restricts the air flow from entering the attic and contributes to hot moist air to build up within the attic.
+If the soffits are clogged you will need to pull back the insulation to create a 2-3" clearance.
+Additionally it is recommended to install proper vents.
+Proper vents keep the insulation from blocking off the soffit vents after you clear them.
+We highly recommend Accuvent.
+They are easily to install and reasonably priced.

 Ridge vents may collapse over time and or were not properly installed to begin with.
 Sometimes when a roof is replaced the ridge vent is removed therefore eliminating the second form of ventilation.
 This hinders the airflow from exiting the attic and contributes to hot moist air to build up within the attic.
+We highly recommend the Cobra ridge vent.

 Additional problems caused by poor ventilation